kkdhiman/DHSFormG28/API/README.md

 1.  ```npm run server```
 1. Set the 'DHS_G28_ENV' environment variable per environment:
     1.  export DHS_G28_ENV=DEV
+1. The following environment variables are needed for connecting to PostgreSQL:
+    1. PGDATABASE
+    1. PGHOST
+    1. PGPASSWORD
+    1. PGPORT
+    1. PGUSER
 1. Start adding and modifying files

 The command ```npm run server``` starts the node server on port 3000 and uses nodemon to